ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 ###### 3.1.2.6.2 Cross-thread variable manipulation

 Many programming languages do not allow editing variables or objects across threads.
-HIVE does.
+HIVE does (since jobs are just threads that run on another machine).
 In order to try and reduce errors that occur from race conditions, HIVE uses a FIFO stack to read an write to the varstore.
 FIFO stands for First In First Out.
-This helps prevent problems that occur from reading from and writing to a variable at the saame time.
+This helps prevent problems that occur from reading from and writing to a variable at the same time.
 Unfortunately, this means that this type of race condition is completely dependent on the stability of your network.

-From the example from 3.1.2.6.1, what if the variable *c* was a HIVEINT?
+From the example in 3.1.2.6.1, what if the variable *c* was a HIVEINT?
 This means that variable reading and writing is a network operation.
 A node missing its turn in a "round robin" style network switch could affect the outcome of the program.

 ## 3.2 C# API library